rackerlabs/design-system/_component_design/table-variations.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

 ## Responsive layout table specifications

-Use these specifications when you construct a xxxxx.
+Use these specifications when you construct a responsive table.

 {% endcolumn %}